alexkratzer/autohomestack/docs/index.md

 !!! hint

-    of course I am not liable for any damage caused by replicas ;-)
+    Of course I am not liable for any damage caused by replicas ;-)

 ## Business view